zaiisao/Documentation/en/Agora Platform/aa_data_insight.md

   - First loading delay
   - Audio/video freeze rate
   - Network quality
-- **Top**: View the top five or ten quality statistics  by different dimensions, such as country, operation system, SDK versions and more.
+- **Distribution**: View the top five or ten quality statistics  by different dimensions, such as country, operation system, SDK versions and more.

 ### Overview